forestryio/forestry.io/hugo/content/docs/media/cloud-media-storage-with-aws-s3.md

 10. Name and set your permissions for your policy.
 Below is an example of the minimum permissions necessary for Forestry's Media Library.

     ![](/uploads/2019/01/policy-settings.png)
-11. Select your newly created policy as your user's permissions and finish the creation of your new user.
+11. Set your newly created policy as your user's permissions and finish the creation of your new user.

     ![](/uploads/2019/01/permissions-new-user.png)
 12. Take note of the **Access key ID** and the **Secret access key** and navigate to the _Media_ tab on your site's _Settings_ in Forestry